shiyis/nlpwshiyi/index.md

 Hi, I’m Shiyi (about [me]()).
 Welcome to my technical blog.
 I will be documenting my journey of learning Natural Language Processing here.
 I will be presenting everything I have learned so far, including important concepts, necessary code snippets, and more.
 I am by no means an expert in this subject, but I have gone through extensive studies and training in the fields and subfields related to have had a good grasp of what’s important.

-Areas that I have dabbled and focused in,
+Areas that I have dabbled in,

 ```
 → General Linguistics